Driving to Chichen Itza for a Day Trip

 The Car Rental

 Liability insurance in Mexico is necessary.
-This does not just counting on your credit card to cover it.
-It is usualy best to buy local coverage for your rental.
+Do not just count on your credit card to cover it.
+It is usually best to buy local coverage for your rental.

 One really good car rental company that our readers like is this one.
 You can get fully insured cars and extra good service from here.